skmohsin/GetTest_Angular/README.md

-# SB Admin rewritten in Angular7 and Material2
+# SB Admin rewritten in Angular7 and Material2 with .Net core web api in backend

 Simple Dashboard Admin App built using Angular 7 and Material 2.